AlaGrine/Artwork_classification/README.md

 The aim of this project is to classify artworks using the [artbench](https://github.com/liaopeiyuan/artbench) dataset.
 The dataset includes 60,000 images of artworks from 10 different artistic styles, including paintings, murals, and sculptures from the 14th to the 21st century.
 Each style has 5,000 training images and 1,000 test images.

 I used PyTorch to create convolutional and transformer-based models.
 Specifically, I leveraged and fine-tunde the pre-trained [EfficientNet_B2](https://pytorch.org/vision/stable/models/generated/torchvision.models.efficientnet_b2.html#torchvision.models.efficientnet_b2)-B2 and [ViT_B16](https://pytorch.org/vision/stable/models/generated/torchvision.models.vit_b_16.html?highlight=vit#torchvision.models.vit_b_16) models.

+I replicated the [ViT paper](https://arxiv.org/abs/2010.11929) to enhance comprehension of the Transformer architecture.

 To speed up model training, I used two free Kaggle GPU T4 accelerators.